What is an anonymous email address?

 Once you have completed the sign up for your anonymous email account with Tutanota, the browser calculates your private key and encrypts it with your password.
 This makes your password the key to your encrypted and anonymous Tutanota mailbox.
 Please make sure never to loose your password.
 Check here how to maximize your password security.

 If you want to take back your privacy completely, read our guide on how to leave Google behind.

-Please value the high level of security and privacy you get with your anonymous email account and donate to support the development of Tutanota.
+Please value the high level of security and privacy you get with your free anonymous email account and donate to support the development of Tutanota.